antoniofull/thexpatmagazine.com/src/pages/blog/2014-11-13-8-amazing-places-europe-live.md

 Foto : <a href="https://www.flickr.com/photos/reinante/3556646432" target="_blank">Flickr</a>

 **Albarracin** is a very small town, 1075 inhabitants, in the &#8220;Region Autonoma de Aragon&#8221;, in Spain. **Albarracin** si completely unspoilt by modernization and it feels like is still living in the middle age.
-For many is considered the most beautiful village in Spain, and we couldn&#8217;t agree more.
+For many is considered the most beautiful village in Spain, and we couldn't agree more.

 Other town to add?
 Let us Know in the _**comments! 😀**_